Start-Preis

-The Start-Preis is the highest Austrian award for young scientists.
+The Start-Preis was the highest Austrian award for young scientists.
+It was replaced by the Astra-Preis.

-It is awarded once per year by the Austrian Science Fund on behalf of the Austrian Ministry for Science.

-It is endowed with up to 1.2 million Euro for a proposed research project for six years.
+From 1996 to 2024, it was awarded once per year by the Austrian Science Fund on behalf of the Austrian Ministry for Science.
+It was endowed with up to 1.2 million Euro for a proposed research project for six years.

 The recipients are selected by an international jury of experts.
 The same jury also selects the recipients of the related Wittgenstein-Preis.